google/exposure-notifications-server/docs/server_functional_requirements.md

 This documents the functional requirements for building a decentralized exposure notification system.
 For deployment strategies, see [Server Deployment Options](server_deployment_options.md).

+## Security requirements

+The current version of this software does not guarantee anonymity to Apple and/or Google of the person submitting exposure notification.

 ### System Components

 The Exposure Notification Server's architecture has been split into components.